Is EFT Hypnosis?

 Mesmer's hypnosis did not look like what we call hypnosis today.
 His was a form of "waking hypnosis."
 The state of heightened suggestibility or hypnosis was induced in an individual who appears to be in normal waking consciousness, which she is, except that she is highly suggestible.
 I believe that is exactly what we are doing when we are using EFT to help our clients.

-In addition to my belief that EFT is Waking Hypnosis, I would like to add that it benefits hypnotherapists and our clients to present it in this manner, because our clients come to us expecting hypnosis not some other form of therapy, such as Energy Healing/Therapy.
+In addition to my belief that EFT is Waking Hypnosis, I would like to add that it benefits hypnotists and our clients to present it in this manner, because our clients come to us expecting hypnosis not some other form of hypnosis, such as Energy Healing/Hypnosis.

-Here are some reasons why I believe that EFT and similar techniques are Waking Hypnosis rather than a meridian or energy therapy:
+Here are some reasons why I believe that EFT and similar techniques are Waking Hypnosis rather than a meridian or energy hypnosis:

 Exciting mental expectancy of a successful outcome clearly has a positive effect.
 I highly recommend that when using EFT you take the time to excite the imagination of your clients before applying the technique.
 I will always tell a few stories about how I have used to help others using EFT.
 This creates a mental expectation of success.